The Big Picture On Squatters Rights:

 Louisiana Squatters Rights

+The squatters’ rights in Louisiana have some unique provisions compared to other states.
 Squatters must have continuous possession of the property for 10 years, acting as if it were their own and cannot be convicted of disturbing the peace in any way during possession.

 Maine Squatters Rights

-A squatter must have continuous and uninterrupted possession for 20 years and either claim of title or the payment of taxes.
+A squatter must have continuous and uninterrupted possession for 20 years and either a claim of title or the payment of taxes.

 Maryland Squatters Rights